Effects of Hurricane Ida in the Northeastern United States: Impact

-Maryland
+Maryland and Delaware

 In Maryland, A 19-year-old man was confirmed dead after flooding at an apartment complex in Rockville.
 In Frederick County, 10 students and their bus driver had to be rescued when their school bus was caught in flooding.
 An EF2 tornado caused considerable damage to homes, businesses, schools, and other structures as well as trees, signs, and power lines in Annapolis.
 Two other EF0 tornadoes also touched down in the state.
+In Wilmington, Delaware, over 200 people were rescued from flooding caused by the storm along the Brandywine Creek.
+The creek also reached a crest of 23.14 ft, a new record.

 Pennsylvania

 Flooding in Conshohocken, in Montgomery County, on September 2.

 At least five people were killed in Pennsylvania.
 In Bucks County, a man drowned in his vehicle in the Unami Creek.
 The flooding was particularly severe on portions of Interstate 676, leading the highway to take several days to reopen, with a cost of $715,000 to repair.
 Parts of Pennsylvania Route 611 were closed for six months due to flooding.
 Four tornadoes touched down in the states while another one moved into the state out of New Jersey.
 A low-end EF2 tornado caused severe damage when it impacted the east side Oxford in Chester County.
 Another EF2 tornado caused severe damage in Fort Washington, Upper Dublin Township, and Horsham Township in Montgomery County, knocking down trees and power lines and tearing the roof off of the Upper Dublin Police Department.
 A woman was killed when a tree fell onto her house due to the tornado.
 Three EF1 tornadoes were confirmed in Bucks County, including one EF1 tornado that crossed the state line after striking Edgewater Park, New Jersey and struck Buckingham Township.
 In Pittsburgh, a bus with over 40 people had to be rescued.
 This tornado came from the same storm that produced the Mullica Hill, New Jersey EF3 tornado and this prompted the issuance of a tornado emergency for Burlington, New Jersey and Croydon, and Bristol, Pennsylvania, the first of its kind in the Northeast, as well as the first such alert associated with a tropical cyclone.
 Bucks County was also under a flash flood emergency at the time, marking one of the few times that these emergency alerts were issued for the same area.
 Damage in Pennsylvania amounted to anywhere between $2.5 billion and $3.5 billion.